Strengthening capacity in ASEAN to meet pesticide export requirements

 Increased environmental and consumer safety through upgraded crop protection tools

 While second and third generation pesticides are being phased out by developed countries due to human and environmental risks, farmers in developing countries often continue to use these chemicals because of the lack of international MRLs based on newer, safer (less toxic) pesticides for their specialty crops.
 Due to this situation, farmers are limited in their crop protection tools (continued use of more toxic chemicals) resulting in economic loss (restricted market access), lower crop productivity (increased rate of pest resistance), and negative impacts on environmental, worker, and consumer safety.
-This project will help to resolve these issues, with additional benefits for agricultural productivity, environmental safety and consumer safety.
+This project helped to resolve these issues, with additional benefits for agricultural productivity, environmental safety and consumer safety.

 Enhanced market access for specialty crops